● Now Booking

 BCD Theatre occupies the space between what communities experience privately and what is rarely seen on stage.
 We tell stories rooted in real lives — direct, unflinching, warm but never sanitised.
 We believe theatre changes things.
 So we make work that asks audiences not just to watch, but to witness.

-Support the tour
+Support the show

 — every contribution counts.

+The Algorithm of Us has been selected for Sydney Fringe 2026.
 BCD Theatre is a registered project on the Australian Cultural Fund.
 Donations are tax deductible.

 Donate via Australian Cultural Fund